Halal Flavours: A Guide to the Moscow's Best Spots

 Venskaya Skazka

 A cross between a family bakery and a cosy café, Venskaya Skazka offers a warm taste of the Caucasus in the heart of Moscow.
+The café is known for its relaxed atmosphere and traditional approach to cooking, attracting visitors searching for authentic local experiences and regional cuisine.
 The menu centres on authentic Dagestani and other North Caucasian specialities, complemented by homemade pastries, European desserts, and traditional sweets.
 Everything is prepared as if for family — with care, fresh ingredients, and respect for the recipe.
+Freshly baked bread, rich meat dishes, delicate pastries, and strong tea create the feeling of a long, unhurried домашний ужин rather than a quick café stop.
 The air smells of hot bread and fragrant tea, and the atmosphere is more like someone’s home than a restaurant.
+Warm interiors, friendly service, and handmade details add to the sense of comfort that keeps many guests returning again and again.
 It’s a place to slow down, share a meal, and enjoy the quiet comfort of genuine hospitality.

 Address: Mosfilmovskaya Street, 17/25